Chronic traumatic encephalopathy: Epidemiology

-Rates of disease are about 30% among those with a history of multiple head injuries.
+Rates of disease vary widely according to exposure group.
+CTE has been diagnosed post-mortem in 99% of NFL players studied, 96% of studied NHL players, and over 40% of youth, high school, and college athletes under the age of 30.
 Population rates, however, are unclear.
 Tracking the epidemiology of CTE is difficult due to the inability to diagnose this syndrome during life.

 Professional level athletes are the largest group with CTE, due to frequent concussions and sub-concussive impacts from play in contact sport.
 These contact-sports include American football, Australian rules football, ice hockey, Rugby football (Rugby union and Rugby league), boxing, kickboxing, mixed martial arts, association football, and wrestling.
 In association football, only prolific headers are known to have developed CTE.
+Cases of CTE have also been recorded in baseball.
+While not a contact sport, dangers include collisions between fielders, being struck by a ball travelling at 90 to 105 mph and collisions at bases with other players.

-Cases of CTE were also recorded in baseball.
+According to a 2017 study on brains of deceased football players that were donated to a brain bank, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
+A 2023 study found the presence of CTE in over 40% of all athletes exposed to repetitive head impacts and who had died before the age of 30.

-According to a 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
+In regards to ice hockey, as with other sports, the risk is highly linked to career duration.
+The odds of developing CTE increase by 34% for every additional year of hockey played.
+The following percentages have been determined from study: < 13 years of play has a ~19% prevalence of CTE.
+13–23 years of play has a ~52% prevalence.
+23 years of play has a ~96% prevalence.
+In 69% of cases studied, other neuropathologies were present, 54% of which coexisted alongside CTE, highlighting that CTE frequently co-occurs with other brain pathologies rather than developing in isolation.

 As reported in a study published by Roberts, about 11% of the retired boxers he examined had a mild case of CTE, and about 6% of the boxers had major neurological problems.
 Through these clinical examinations, Roberts was able to establish associations between exposure to violence and the effects of CTE.
 He stated that among the boxers who are over the age of 50 and fought in over 150 fights, about 50% of them had CTE.
 This number was compared to the 7% of the boxers who had CTE and had less than 50 fights.

-Other individuals diagnosed with CTE were those involved in military service, had a previous history of chronic seizures, were domestically abused, or were involved in activities resulting in repetitive head collisions.
+Other individuals diagnosed with CTE were those involved in military or police service, had a previous history of chronic seizures, were domestically abused, or were involved in activities resulting in repetitive head collisions.